cshum/imagor/README.md

 ### Configurations

 Imagor supports command-line arguments, see available options `imagor -h`.
 You may check [main.go](https://github.com/cshum/imagor/blob/master/cmd/imagor/main.go) for better understanding the initialization sequences.

+Imagor also supports environment variables or `.env` file for the arguments equivalent in capitalized snake case.
+For instances `-imagor-secret` would become `IMAGOR_SECRET`:

 ```bash
 # both are equivalent